Matheran: List of trees reported to be found in Matheran

 The vegetation of the area depends on the type and depth of the soil.
 Due to poor soil depth, the vegetation on the edges of the plateaus is poor.
 Due to heavy rainfall, dissected hilly terrain and excessive leaching of the soil, the exposed areas become less fertile and become less moisture retentive, resulting in shallow rooted vegetation.
 It is required to plant trees to protect the soil cover from losing its valuable humidity and fertility.
 The winds are very strong and blow from west or southwest during monsoon and also dry winds blow during the three months from January to March.
 These winds tend to shear and bend the plants while absorbing their moisture.

 Wildlife

-The town also has a large monkey population, including bonnet macaques and Hanuman langurs.
-Domesticated horses for riding are also in large numbers and are one of the icons of Matheran.
+The town has a large monkey population, including bonnet macaques and Hanuman langurs.
+Riding horses are abundant in Matheran and serve as a local icon.
 Inside the forests, animals like barking deer, Malabar giant squirrels, foxes, wild boars, mongooses can be found.
-But these animals are rare in numbers compared to the monkeys and usually do not venture to places with human activity.
+These animals are few in numbers compared to the monkeys and usually do not venture to places with human activity.